pojntfx/libresat/README.md

 npm run start
 # If you want to share it with the world, deploy to Zeit Now
 npm run deploy
+# Deploy a demo instance on https://opensdcp.now.sh (if alias is not already taken)
+npm run deploy-demo
 ```

 ## License